WCW Nitro (video game): Reception

 WCW Nitro received mixed reviews upon its release for the PlayStation.
 It was praised for its dead-on WCW atmosphere and large roster.
 Some reviewers, though, complained of drops in frame rate when more than two wrestlers are on screen at once, and opinions on the controls and gameplay were varied and sometimes contradicting.
 For example, GamePro complained that "Some of Nitro's moves require too much patience and practice to perform," but Next Generation instead complained that "the moves are so easy to pull that gameplay is reduced to a contest of button-mashing rather than anything requiring a modicum of strategy, tactics, or skill."
 Jeff Gerstmann of GameSpot, in contrast, said the game does not have either of these problems: "Rather than rely on senseless button mashing to execute moves, Nitro instead has more of a fighting game style to it, with each move having its own set of buttons that trigger the move.
 Don't be fooled - there is still a bit of button pounding in the game, but not nearly as much as most other wrestling titles out there."

 The four reviewers of Electronic Gaming Monthly found the controls intuitive and the graphics moderately impressive, but said the controls suffer from delayed responsiveness.
 John Ricciardi deemed it a rental-only game, but Kraig Kujawa and Joe Fielder both said that while conspicuously less than perfect, WCW Nitro was one of the best games in the wrestling genre, with Kujawa giving the pragmatic assessment that "if you want a wrestling game, slim pickings make this the one to get by default."
 Gerstmann similarly said that though the game has its flaws, it was better than previous games in the genre and so would not disappoint wrestling fans.
 Next Generation likewise assessed it as a strong example of a genre with traditionally modest aspirations, concluding that "Ultimately, WCW Nitro, not unlike actual wrestling, delivers fun, if not terribly sophisticated entertainment."
 GamePro argued that the gameplay lacks the depth of WCW vs. the World, but still recommended the game to wrestling fans.

+In its first month of release in the United States, it was the second best-selling home console video game by unit sales behind Resident Evil 2.
 During the inaugural Interactive Achievement Awards, the PlayStation version of WCW Nitro received a nomination for "Console Fighting Game of the Year" by the Academy of Interactive Arts & Sciences.